NCAR/wrf-python/doc/source/basic_usage.rst

     start_point = CoordPair(lat=start_lat, lon=start_lon)
     end_point = CoordPair(lat=end_lat, lon=end_lon)

+    # Calculate the interpolated line.
+To use latitude and longitude points,
+    # you must supply a WRF NetCDF file object, or a projection object along
+    # with the lower left latitude and lower left longitude points.
-    # Calculate the vertical cross section.
-By setting latlon to True, this
+    # Also, by setting latlon to True, this routine will
-    # also calculates the latitude and longitude coordinates along the line
+    # also calculate the latitude and longitude coordinates along the line
     # and adds them to the metadata to help with plotting labels.
     t2_line = interpline(t2, wrfin=ncfile, start_point=start_point, end_point=end_point, latlon=True)